The Julian Alps and Triglav National Park

 10. It is a museum time!

 Kobarid museum is a perfect place to get first hand information on Isonzo front.
 Those who want to learn more about everyday’s life and customs in Soca valley will visit Trenta museum.
 Cheese museum provides vast knowledge about a heritage of alpine pasture, the mountains and the tradition of cheese making.
+If you want to deepen your knowledge about cheese and other dairy products, join my Say Cheese Experience!

 11. Taste typical food products